numinit/rice-dining/README.md

 # rice-dining

-Provides a `dining` executable that prints servery offerings at Rice.
+Provides a `rice-dining` executable that prints servery offerings at Rice.

 ## Installation